chainer/chainerrl/examples/atari/a3c/README.md

 To view the full list of options, either view the code or run the example with the `--help` option.

 ## Results
 These results reflect ChainerRL  `v0.6.0`.
 The ChainerRL score currently consists of a single run.
-The reported results are compared against the scores from the [Noisy Networks Paper](https://arxiv.org/pdf/1706.10295.pdf), since the original paper does not report scores for the no-op evaluation protocol.
+The reported results are compared against the scores from the [Noisy Networks Paper](https://arxiv.org/abs/1706.10295), since the original paper does not report scores for the no-op evaluation protocol.

 We use the best intermediate scores on each domain to evaluate A3C.

-We aim to follow the original paper's evaluation protocol as closely as possible.
+We aim to follow the evaluation protocol from the [Noisy Networks Paper](https://arxiv.org/abs/1706.10295) as closely as possible.
+The reported results are from the [Noisy Networks Paper](https://arxiv.org/abs/1706.10295), Table 3.

 | Results Summary ||
 | ------------- |:-------------:|